 Thomas Boggs, 3rd dan

-Started aikido in 1992 and is a student of T.K.
+Started Aikido in 1992 and is a student of T.K.
 Lee of Houston.
-Teaches beginner & general classes.

 "Sensei Tom's aikido is exceptionally grounded, extended and powerful.
 He is also a natural instructor, with an ability to break complex motions down into basic elements.
 He highlights key learning points, and small changes needed to accommodate differences in weight, height, reach, etc. Students of all skill levels benefit from his Monday classes.
 He also brings a positive energy to the mat that is just plain fun to watch."